CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/sapui5.md

 ### Adding

 :::note
-    The following example will use a template for the AppEngine plugin with UI5 and Javascript on the front end.
+    The following example will use a template for the CompuTec AppEngine plugin with UI5 and JavaScript on the front end.
 :::

 To install the package, go to Windows Terminal and run the following command: